 Before voice recognition technology’s widespread use in healthcare industry, practitioners relied on medical transcriptionists who were slow, inaccurate, and of there was the possibility of human error.
 With the advantages of voice recognition, clinicians and physicians don’t have to wait for any transcriptionist as they can document the patient’s data themselves and record it on their mobile, laptop or workstation.

-It is also more accurate and the practitioner can conveniently make the necessary corrections in the document, sign it, and send it to the concerned persons.
+Medical speech recognition software is also more accurate and the practitioner can conveniently make the necessary corrections in the document, sign it, and send it to the concerned persons.
 It eliminates the need for extra people or steps.
 Now that you’ve seen the benefits of speech recognition technology in healthcare, consider adding it to your practice today!